San7o/Brenta-Engine/README.md

 # Test rendering
 make render
 ```
+The binaries will be generated in `build/` directory.

 Generate documentation with `doxygen` (you need to have doxygen installed in your system):
 ```bash